pcorey/pcorey.github.io/_posts/2018-03-19-js-low-level-obfuscation-leads-to-higher-levels-of-clarity.markdown

 > [Forks] help us read out our expressions like sentences.
 For instance, "the sum times the last" can be written as `+/`{:.language-*} `*`{:.language-*} `{:`{:.language-*}, and our argument is automatically passed to both sides as it needs to be.

 Let that sink in.
-I'll be the first to admit that the argument routing built into J's fork and hook constructs isn't immediately obvious or intuitive, but that low level obfuscation leads to a higher level of clarity. __We can read our forks like english sentences.__
+I'll be the first to admit that the argument routing built into J's fork and hook constructs isn't immediately obvious or intuitive, but that low level obfuscation leads to a higher level of clarity. __We can read our forks like English sentences.__

 Let's try it out with our `mean`{:.language-*} verb: